The Square Dance of Change

 — Carolyn Myss

 The December 2014 square falls at 12° 35' and includes Venus in Capricorn, which will also be at this same degree just a few days later, conjoining Pluto and squaring Uranus on December 20th.
-This alignment does not coincide with eclipses and Uranus will be in retrograde motion, Pluto and Venus direct.
-It is notable that Venus is active in this particular square while finishing up a transit in the sign in which she will retrograde this year, beginning on December 21st, solstice 2013.
+This alignment does not coincide with eclipses and Uranus will be in retrograde motion, but only one minute away from its upcoming station direct.
+Pluto and Venus are both direct.
+It is notable that Venus conjoins Pluto and squares Uranus from the sign in which she retrograded this past winter, beginning on December 21st, on the day of the Capricorn Solstice 2013.

 How will this all work out?
 No one knows.
 It is up to us whether or not we birth a new world in which we finally become the caretakers and stewards of this beautiful planet that sustains us, or we continue on this path of greed and destruction.

-If you would like notification when I post new essays, subscribe to my mailing list!
+If you would like to receive notification when I post new essays, subscribe to my mailing list.

 The woodblock print at the beginning of this essay was by Utagawa Hiroshige (1797-1858), a Japanese ukiyo-e artist.
 Titled "Rough Seas at the Whirlpools of Awa” it is from Hiroshige's series, "Famous Places in the Sixty-Odd Provinces."
 It depicts the waters between Awa Province on Shikoku Island and the smaller island of Awaji, where the Inland Sea and the Pacific Ocean meet, infamous for its dangerous currents and whirlpools.

 The image of crescent Uranus was taken by the Voyager 2 spacecraft.
 This image was taken through three color filters and recombined to produce the color image.
 JPL manages and controls the Voyager project for NASA's Office of Space Science.
 It is from JPL's PhotoJournal website.